 An Applicant's total DOB amount received will impact the Program grant amount available to them.
-The total DOB amount is deducted from the total cost of rehabilitation or reconstruction, as determined by the Scope of Work (SOW), which may leave a gap funding amount.
+The total DOB amount is deducted from the total cost of mitigation, as determined by the Scope of Work (SOW), which may leave a gap funding amount.